varunreddy624/DSAPS/README.md

         * Consider all k arrays at once, use heaps to get minimum of all available elements
 * Use ifstreams

 - Check Q3 With hackerrank before submission and test peeyush's testcases
+- Mention that this programs are done in windows env